Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Yeah.

-But don't get too excited because he fucks off as well.
+But don't get too excited, because he fucks off as well.

-To do Numbers, the TV series Numbers.
-Yeah, yeah, yeah.
+To do numbers, the TV series numbers.

-Where he fights crime with numbers.
+Yeah, where he fights crime with numbers.

 Oh, yeah.

-Is that him?
+Was that him?

 Yeah.